Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: Abstract

 \section{Abstract}

 Accurately simulating the non-Markovian dynamics of open quantum systems remains a significant challenge.
 While the recently proposed time-evolving matrix product operator (TEMPO) algorithm based on path integrals successfully circumvents the exponential scaling associated with memory length, its reliance on layer-by-layer tensor contractions and compressions leads to steep scaling with respect to the system Hilbert space dimension.
 In this work, we introduce the effective Hamiltonian-based TEMPO (EH-TEMPO) algorithm, which reformulates the calculation of the Feynman-Vernon influence functional as an imaginary time evolution governed by an effective Hamiltonian.
 We demonstrate that this effective Hamiltonian admits a highly compact matrix product operator representation, enabling substantial compression with negligible loss of accuracy.
 Combining a one-shot global evolution with a backward retrieval approach, EH-TEMPO significantly reduces algorithmic complexity and is naturally suited for GPU acceleration.
-We benchmark the method against the process tensor TEMPO algorithm using the 7-site Fenna-Matthews-Olson complex model.
+We benchmark the method by simulating the energy transfer dynamics in the 7-site Fenna-Matthews-Olson complex model and 4-site perylene bisimide model.
 The results demonstrate that EH-TEMPO achieves numerically exact accuracy with superior efficiency, delivering speedups of up to 17.5$\times$ on GPU hardware compared to standard CPU implementations.